suvajit-patra/sl-dictionary-app/README.md

     ```

 3. **Download Data**:
-    Download the data from [here](https://drive.google.com/file/d/1LERX4tOWdBjIRuEV-XJOTeX2EyPDBQFG/view?usp=sharing) and put the `videos` and `words.txt` in the data folder.
+    Download the Indian sign language data from [here](https://drive.google.com/file/d/1LERX4tOWdBjIRuEV-XJOTeX2EyPDBQFG/view?usp=sharing) and put the `videos` and `words.txt` in the `data` folder.

 4. **Start the Application**:
     ```